 WHAT DO WE DO ABOUT IT?!

 I wish I had the perfect answer.
-Here's some things we did:
+Here are some things we did: